It's Kind Of Been A Down Week Here in The D.

 Max funding: Noted jackass and Internet celebrity Tucker Max tried to donate $500,000 to the very-desperate-for-funding Planned Parenthood Dallas organization this week, only to be refused.
 Sure, the guy's a tool, but money's money, y'all.
 Minus 5.

 Just eat it: North Texas counties are among the healthiest in the state according to a new study, which means we can totally use today as our cheat day in our diet.
 Chicken-fried steak, anyone?
 Plus 2.

-Famous last words: Right before he was executed earlier this week, Jesse Joe Hernandez, who had been convicted of beating a 10-month-old to death in 2001, used his last words to shout "Go Cowboys!"
+Old dirty bastards: used his last words to shout “Go Cowboys!”
 We, on the other hand, have no words.
 Minus 1.

 Yeah, but they look good doing it: Speaking of the Cowboys, the team unveiled this week the slightly redesigned uniforms they'll be sporting in the upcoming NFL season.
 They look exactly the same as the old ones.
 We think that's a good thing, but, really, we don't even know what to think when it comes to the Cowboys any longer.
 Plus 1.

 Oh, James: Famed actor and curio James Franco has been tapped to give the commencement speech at the University of Texas at Arlington's graduation ceremonies this year, likely placing thousands of UTA students one degree closer to Kevin Bacon.
 Plus 6.